 We also would like to share with you our favorite option, i.e., the soap saver bag.
 Why?
-Because it is another of our easy-to-implement Zero Waste Swaps!
+Because it is another of our easy-to-implement, long-lasting zero waste swaps.

-A Soap Saver bag provides exfoliation, in addition to helping with your circulation and creating lots of bubbles.
+A soap saver bag provides exfoliation, in addition to helping with your circulation.
+And it makes your soap bar foamier!
 Let’s take a more detailed look.

 Why Is This a Better Alternative Than Its Plastic Version